NVIDIA/NVFlare/job_templates/readme.md

 * information card: info.md for display purpose
 * information config: used by program

+Refer to the [Job CLI Documentation](https://nvflare.readthedocs.io/en/main/user_guide/nvflare_cli/job_cli.html) for details on how to use the Job Templates with the Job CLI.

 ## Configuration format

 Configurations are written in HOCON (human optimized object Notation).
 As a variant of JSON, .conf can also use json format.
 The pyhocon format allows for comments, and you can remove many of the double quotes as well as replace ":" with "=" to make the configurations look cleaner.
-You can find details in [pyhoconb: HOCON Parser for python](https://github.com/chimpler/pyhocon).
+You can find details in [pyhocon: HOCON Parser for python](https://github.com/chimpler/pyhocon).

 ## List of Job Templates